Paper Chan's Little Guide to Minecraft Server Optimization!

 Additionally, you can define individual values on a per world basis in spigot.yml to overwrite server.properties.

-(We will cover how to proper set this up in per-world config section later)
+(We will cover how to proper set this up in the per-world section later)

-Entities are resource-intensive in the Modern Minecraft versions, even the top-of-the-line CPU in the current market would still be brought down to its knees if you do not keep entities under control.
+Entities are resource-intensive in Modern Minecraft versions, even the top of the line CPU in the current market would still be brought down to its knees if you do not keep entities under control.

-Be Aware of the Impacts of your AlterationπŸ”—
+Be Aware of the Impacts of Your Alteration 🔗

 With each alteration comes a compromise!
-Most of your players are just copying popular farm designs block by block without knowing how it actually works so it is important as a server owner to understand the impact of your alterations so you can explain them to the player better.
-In the following walk through, I will attempt to explain the impact of each change and how to combat compromises.
+Most of your players are just copying popular farm designs block by block without knowing how they actually work, so it is important as a server owner to understand the impact of your alterations so you can explain them to your players better.
+In the following walkthrough, I will attempt to explain the impact of each change and how to combat compromises.

 Below is a demonstration on how mob spawning works around a player.
-The graph and indicated value is made based on Vanilla/Paper default.
+The graph and indicated values are made based on Vanilla/Paper default.

 Graph explanation